kdschmidt1/Sail_Instrument/Readme.md

 - `ground_wind` - manually entered ground wind as `direction,speed`, used to calculate true and apparent wind if no other wind data is present (for simulation)
 - `calc_vmc` - perform calculation of optimal TWA for maximum VMC (see below)
 - `laylines_from_matrix` - calculate laylines from speed matrix, not from beat/run angle in polar data
+- `lee_factor` - leeway factor, if >0 leeway angle is estimated, see below

 ## Installation